 Being a rideshare driver is a flexible way to make money in your free time.
-You can name your own hours and earn more money than some other side hustles.
-In this Lyft versus Uber comparison, you will learn which service is better for you.
+You can drive on your schedule and potentially earn more money than some other side hustles.
+In this Lyft versus Uber comparison, you will learn things that may help you determine which company is better for you.

-Uber and Lyft are two legit ways to make extra money.
+Driving with Uber and Lyft are two legit ways to make extra money.
 But, one platform might be better for you than the other.
-Or, you can drive for both and pick the best rides in town!
+Or, you can drive with both and pick the best rides in town!

 Are you ready to maximize your earnings and avoid rookie mistakes?
 Great, let’s get started.

-To become a rideshare driver, you must meet these three basic qualifications:
+To become a rideshare driver, you must meet at least these three basic qualifications:

 - Meet a minimum age requirement (more about this later)

-Both Lyft and Uber offer leasing and rental services if you don’t own an eligible car.
-Both companies also require you to carry rideshare insurance.
+Lyft offers leasing and rental services if you don’t own an eligible car.

 Here are the key benefits of being a rideshare driver: